Insulin Resistance Diet: What to Eat & What to Avoid

 4) Fruits

 A diet for insulin resistance includes a few fruits.
-There are many fruits that you can include in the diet plan for insulin resistance.
+You can include many fruits in the diet plan for insulin resistance.
 Fruits satisfy your sweet cravings.
-You can eat amla, apple, black plum (jamun), raw papaya, raw guava, grapes, kiwi, and pineapple.
+You can eat amla, apple, black plum (jamun), raw papaya, guava, grapes, kiwi, and pineapple.

 The amount of fructose in these fruits is much less.
-However, you can also eat high-fructose fruits like mango, litchi, and banana, but limit their quantity.
+You can also eat high-fructose fruits like mango, litchi, and banana, but limit their quantity.

 5) Dairy Protein